twisty147/Twisties-Cook-Book/README.md

 ### Color Justification

 **Color Meanings and Associations**
+- The choice of a Teal, white, and dark-grey colour scheme for the Twisties Cook Book is deliberate and serves several purposes:

    -  Teal is often associated with freshness, balance, and tranquility, making it a suitable choice for a cookbook focused on healthy or innovative recipes.
 It evokes the colors of fresh herbs and vegetables, aligning well with a culinary theme.
 This shade can also represent creativity and innovation, suggesting that the cookbook offers fresh ideas and twists on traditional recipes.

    -  White symbolizes purity, simplicity, and cleanliness.
 Using white as a background color helps create a clean, uncluttered look that makes recipes and ingredients stand out, enhancing readability.
 Also, white space can provide a sense of openness and calm, allowing users to navigate the cookbook easily without feeling overwhelmed by too many elements or colors.

    - Dark Grey conveys stability and sophistication, grounding the color palette.
 It provides a strong contrast against the teal and white, ensuring that text is easy to read and elements are distinct.

    - The combination of teal, white, and dark grey creates a visually appealing contrast that enhances readability.